eagle-io/docs/source/topics/nodes/chart/displacement/index.rst

 Depth/Distance units
     Suffix to display with the depth/distance values.

+Measurement baseline
+    *Absolute:* Measurements are not modified.
+    *Relative:* Measurements from initial series are subtracted from all subsequent series.

 Measurement process
     Processing to apply to all measurement values. *Raw* will not apply any processing. *Sum from Start* and *Sum from End* will totalise measurement values.